EinarOlafsson/spacr_old/README.md

 # spacr
 Spatial phenotype analysis of crisp screens (spacr).
-A collection of functions for generating measurtement and classefication data from microscopy images from high content imaging screens.
+A collection of functions for generating measurement and classification data from microscopy images from high content imaging screens.

 Features: